Media Access to Campus Policy

 These guidelines apply to any type of photography: stills, video and film.

-Baylor reserves the right to limit or eliminate access or revoke credentials to cover Baylor-related events and activities for those that violate the Media Access to Campus Policy.
+Baylor reserves the right to limit or eliminate access or revoke credentials to cover Baylor-related events and activities for those that violate the Media Access Policy.